PunchThrough/bean-docs/src/features/virtual-serial.md

 ## Introduction

 Say you have a digital [pushbutton](https://www.sparkfun.com/products/97) soldered onto your Bean.
 You want your laptop to post a tweet when you push the button.
-To get that to happen, you need the Bean to read the button and send data to your laptop when you push the button.
+To get that to happen, you need Bean to read the button and send data to your laptop when you push the button.

-How do you get the Bean to send data back to the computer?
+How do you get Bean to send data back to the computer?

 In order for any device to communicate with your computer, the device and computer must share a common communication protocol.
-The Bean and Bean Loader support Virtual Serial, an easy way to start talking to your Bean from the Arduino IDE.
+Bean and Bean Loader support Virtual Serial, an easy way to start talking to your Bean from the Arduino IDE.

 In this guide, we will explore how Virtual Serial allows your computer and Bean to talk to each other.
-We'll build an example that uses the serial monitor on the Arduino IDE to send and visualize data coming from the Bean.
+We'll build an example that uses the serial monitor on the Arduino IDE to send and visualize data coming from Bean.

 ## Setup